• Immunofluorescence analysis of HUVEC cells, using GPR126 Antibody. The picture on the right is blocked with the synthesized peptide.

 Immunogen: The antiserum was produced against synthesized peptide derived from the human GPR126 at the amino acid range 1091-1140

-Post Translational Modifications Proteolytically cleaved into 2 conserved sites: one in the GPS domain (S1 site) and the other in the middle of the extracellular domain (S2 site).
+Post Translational Modifications Highly glycosylated.
+Proteolytically cleaved into 2 conserved sites: one in the GPS region of the GAIN-B domain (S1 site) and the other in the middle of the extracellular domain (S2 site).
 The proteolytic cleavage at S1 site generates an extracellular subunit and a seven-transmembrane subunit.
 Furin is involved in the cleavage of the S2 site generating a soluble fragment.
-Processing at the GPS domain occurred independent of and probably prior to the cleavage at the S2 site.
+Processing at the GPS region occurred independent of and probably prior to the cleavage at the S2 site.
 Proteolytic cleavage is required for activation of the receptor.
-Highly glycosylated.

 Function G-protein coupled receptor which is activated by type IV collagen, a major constituent of the basement membrane.
 Couples to G(i)-proteins as well as G(s)-proteins.
 Essential for normal differentiation of promyelinating Schwann cells and for normal myelination of axons.
 Regulates neural, cardiac and ear development via G-protein- and/or N-terminus-dependent signaling.
 May act as a receptor for PRNP which may promote myelin homeostasis.